missing-semester-id/missing-semester-id/about.md

 year.
 It is the precursor to this class, and covers many of the same topics.
 -->

-Kami berharap bisa bertemu dengan mu di bulan Januari, baik secara virtual maupun langsung!
+Kami berharap bisa bertemu denganmu di bulan Januari, baik secara virtual maupun langsung!
 <!--
 We hope to see you in January, whether virtually or in person!